 Our lead recruiter Rebeka on how we determine a good fit:

 5/ Job offerThings are getting exciting.
 Once we both agree that we’re a great match, we send you an offer letter to join the Databox team.
 This usually includes all of the relevant information about your contract, position, compensation, benefits, and other relevant information.

 6/ Signing a contractAfter accepting our offer, we prepare all the documents for you to sign and set up a welcome package to get you onboarded smoothly.
 This is the time to celebrate.
 The main goal of our People Team is to give all new members a great onboarding experience and make them feel comfortable and accepted in our team.

-Well, every member starts their Databox career with onboarding.
-We want to make sure all new hires are well equipped, informed, and comfortable when starting in their new role.
 We believe in our product and use it daily, so we want new team members to know all the bells and whistles before getting under the hood of it.
-Each new team member goes through a set of onboarding tasks that are aimed to make them familiar with our product, our way of work, and our internal processes.
+In the following weeks, each new team member goes through role-specific onboarding tasks to familiarise them with our product, our way of work, and our internal processes.
 The onboarding usually lasts between 1-3 months (depending on the role), during which the new team members receive mentorship and support from their colleagues and managers.